LegendApp/presentation-local-first/slides/slides.md

             <$React.input $value={user$.name} />
         </div>
-    );
+    )
 }
 ```

 <!--
-But event better for performance is for the component to not re-render at all.
+But even better for performance is for the component to not re-render at all.
 We can use this Memo component to make a tiny element that re-renders itself whenever name changes.
 And we can two-way bind this input directly to the the observable, so we don't have to re-render the whole component when the input changes.
 -->

 ---

 <div>
-    <video src="/media/finegrained.mov" autoplay loop muted class="h-[600px] rounded"></video>
+    <video src="/media/finegrained.mp4" autoplay loop muted class="h-[600px] rounded"></video>
 </div>

 <!-- This is what it looks like in practice, with a flashing box every time an element renders: in the normal React version on the left, every time count changes, everything re-renders.